jonnew/Oat/README.md

     - ~~Put boost in a more standard location~~
           - EDIT: compiles with v1.54, which is provided in package manager.
     - ~~Clang build?~~
-- [ ] Travis CI
-    - Get it building using the improvements to CMake stated in last TODO item
 - [ ] Unit and stress testing
     - Unit tests for `libshmemdf`
           - ~~Nominal data types, `T`~~